 - data from the Intertwine Alliance’s Regional Conservation Strategy;

 - existing partner participation; and

-Action plans created for each of the four priority areas were based on land use, the likelihood of invasive species introduction, survey and control needs, and restoration opportunities.
+Partners created action plans for each of the four priority areas based on land use, the likelihood of invasive species introduction, survey and control needs, and restoration opportunities.
 These priority area action plans collectively form the Clackamas River Invasive Species Management Plan, which was completed in 2015.
 This plan outlines a clear and objective approach to managing invasive species in the Clackamas River watershed.